Serious about learning Italian?

-Communication is not just speaking.
+Communication is not just speaking or writing.
 To improve communication skills in a foreign language, shift the focus of teaching from the language itself to actually doing things in that language.

 It is important for teachers and students to understand the different types of oral activities in foreign language teaching as well as the different goals of activities.
 Unfortunately, we often confuse oral practice with oral communication.
 In general, the goal of guided practice activities is to improve accuracy, whereas the goal of communicative activities is to improve fluency.
 While guided practice activities have their place in beginning foreign language teaching, they are no replacement for actual communication.